hydraulic-software/conveyor/guidebook/docs/tutorial.md

 !!! tip
     When iterating on packages use the faster form, and then switch to the slower form when done.

-???
-"Why does the plugin only generate config?"
-    Conveyor isn't implemented itself as a Gradle plugin because:

-    * It must support projects that use any build system.
-    * It needs a customized JVM that has various bug fixes backported to it, and which thus won't match the one being used to run Gradle.
-    * The Gradle API frequently changes in backwards-incompatible ways.

 #### Maven projects